-Information is provided on the common areas for improvement identified during 2015-16 to help licence holders review the issues and identify potential strategies to address their causes.
+This page provides information on the common areas for improvement identified across the entire range of ARPANSA inspections performed during 2020.
+The information is intended to assist licence holders in reviewing common issues and identifying potential strategies to address their causes.

 Processes or procedures not reviewed

 Forty-one percent of the areas for improvement related to documentation, poor record keeping or review practices.

 Regular review of processes, procedures and instructions is an important part of any safety system.
 The review and upkeep of documents demonstrates that risks of activities continue to be adequately controlled and that work is undertaken as designed.

 Work-places are dynamic environments where personnel, equipment and work requirements change.
 Work practices tend to drift from how they were originally designed as people perceive easier, more efficient and better ways to complete tasks or adapt to new equipment and work demands.
 Where processes or conditions have changed without proper evaluation and documentation, risks may not be identified or properly controlled.
 There are many examples where this has unknowingly led to unsafe practices or accidents.

 Strategies for improving and maintaining effective document control include: